Jane Sibbett

-Jane Moore Sibbett (born November 28, 1962) is an American actress.
+Jane Moore Sibbett (born November 28, 1962) is an American actress, producer, writer, and director.
 Her most notable roles include Heddy Newman on the Fox television series Herman's Head and Carol Willick on the television series Friends.

 Early life

-Sibbett was born in Berkeley, California, the youngest of five children.
-She was raised on Alameda Island, in the San Francisco Bay.
-She is a graduate of the University of California, Los Angeles, where she became a member of the California Delta chapter of Pi Beta Phi, an international women's fraternity.
+Sibbett was born on November 28, 1962, in Berkeley, California.
+She was the youngest of five children and was raised on Alameda Island, in the San Francisco Bay.
+Sibbett is a graduate of the University of California, Los Angeles, where she became a member of the California Delta chapter of Pi Beta Phi, an international women's fraternity.